CMV is the Most Common Viral Infection Affecting Newborns that 91% of Women Don’t Know About

-Cytomegalovirus, or CMV, is very common among healthy children one to three years of age who are at high risk for contracting CMV or other viruses from their peers.
+SYMPTOMS & TODDLERS: The virus is often symptomless, or may present as a cold or flu, and is typically harmless in otherwise healthy children and adults.
+CMV is very common among healthy children one to five years of age (one in three five year-olds are already infected), especially for those in daycare and preschool.
 It is most commonly transferred through contact with the saliva of a person carrying an active CMV infection.
 Even though your toddler may seem healthy and does not appear to have any symptoms of being sick, it is possible for him or her to shed the virus for three to six months or longer.

 Contact with the saliva or urine of young children is a major cause of CMV infection among pregnant women, especially mothers, daycare workers, preschool teachers, therapists, and nurses.
 Women who are pregnant or are planning to become pregnant should practice the following CMV prevention and healthy pregnancy tips to mitigate the risk of contracting CMV: